SBCC students gain experienced sculptor as an art professor

 Ramos has an extensive background in art, starting from his schooling to his sculpture work and hands on teaching experience.

-He is originally from Dallas, Texas but attended high school in Maine at Haystack Mountain School of Craft, a school geared for young artists.
+He is originally from Dallas, Texas, and attended the Booker T Washington High School for the Performing and Visual Arts in Dallas, and attended a summer workshop in Maine at Haystack Mountain School of Craft, a school geared for young artists.
 After receiving a Bachelor in Fine Arts from the Kansas City Art Institute, Ramos earned his masters in fine arts from Montana State University in Bozeman, Montana.

 As a lifelong artist he has found his specialty to be in sculpture art.

-Note: A previous version of this article misstated that Ramos attended high school in Maine, at the Haystack Mountain School of Craft.
-Ramos attended that school for a summer workshop, but not for all of high school.
-The Channels regrets this error.